bxservice/de.bxservice.fieldEventRules/README.md

 A Field Event Rule sits between a field (or column) and a piece of logic you define.
 It has three parts:

 **1. Trigger** — when does it fire?
-- *On field change* — fires immediately in the UI when a user leaves the field, the same moment a callout would.
+- *On field change* (UI / callout) — fires immediately in the UI when a user leaves the field, the same moment a callout would.
+Does not fire on background saves.
-- *On save* — fires when the record is being saved, regardless of how it was created.
+- *On save* (model) — fires when the record is being saved, regardless of how it was created.
+Runs after the user clicks Save, or when a process/import writes the record.
 - *Both* — fires at both moments, so the UI stays responsive and data consistency is guaranteed for non-UI operations too.

 **2. Condition** *(optional)* — should it fire this time?